What Is a Stop?

 Before we go any further, lets recap on what the aperture is.

-The aperture is the hole in the lens through which light passes and it controls both the exposure and the depth of field.
+The aperture is the hole in the lens through which light passes.
+It controls both the exposure and the depth of field.
 We’re only looking at exposure here though.
 If you are changing from f/2 to f/2.8, you are halving the exposure but, to do so, you’re halving the area of the open aperture in the lens.

 The most important thing to know about these numbers is that, from each number to the next, the aperture decreases to half its size, allowing 50% less light through the lens (1 stop).
 This is because the numbers come from the equation used to work out the size of the aperture from the focal length.